html{display:none} SEL Security Support | Schweitzer Engineering Laboratories

 Vulnerabilities are disclosed to customers in three ways:

-• Through a revision to Appendix A of the affected product’s instruction manual for other vulnerabilities
+• For other vulnerabilities—through a revision to Appendix A of the affected product’s instruction manual

-• Through an addition to the Latest Software Versions page on the SEL website for software products.
+• For software products—through an addition to the Latest Software Versions page on the SEL website

 SEL responds immediately to any significant vulnerability affecting an SEL product that is likely to be actively exploited.
 We will rapidly provide mitigation guidance followed by any necessary patches or upgrades.